AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 In this post, I will present my works on crowd detection.
+Crowd detection is the task of classifying and localizing crowd in images.
+In this work, I am particularly interested in the detection of pedestrians crowd.
+I mostly used image processing methods to isolate the crowd from non-interesting objetcs and background.

-According to Google Scholar, 1460 papers have been published concerning crowd detection.
+According to Google Scholar, 1460 papers have been up to now published concerning crowd detection.
 There are a myriad of areas where crowd detection intervenes.
 The figure below shows some of them.

 <p align="center">
   <img width="1554" height="540"  src="/assets/images/crowd_detection/crowd_detection_app.png">